Collection: Power House Ice Eaters for Sale

 How Does an Ice Eater Work?

-The de-icer is suspended from your dock or boat using the included mooring ropes.
+The ice eater is suspended from your dock or boat using the included mooring ropes.
 It will hang 2-3 feet below the water surface and at least 1 foot above the bottom.
 The motor, shroud, and propeller combine to thrust warmer water up to the surface to melt the ice and maintain a water opening.

 Customers are often amazed at how well these units perform.
 They can melt ice that has already formed and will maintain a large opening in freezing conditions.
-It is our go-to trusted source for protecting our boats, docks, and marinas from winter's wrath and it can be used in freshwater or saltwater.
+It is our go-to trusted source for protecting our boats, docks, and marinas from winter's wrath, and it can be used in freshwater or saltwater.

 How Do You Position an Ice Eater in the Water?